-7.12 During the Reporting Period, the ARMC continued the engagement of an external service provider, Ernst & Young (EY), to provide internal audit services.
-EY was appointed in 2014 to initially prepare a three-year internal audit plan focusing on key risk areas of the business.
-This plan is now set each calendar year to focus on relevant audit areas.
+7.13 During the Reporting Period, the ARMC continued the engagement of an external service provider, Ernst & Young (EY), to provide internal audit services.
+EY has been appointed since 2014.
+A rolling high level three year and specific one year IA plan is set each calendar year to ensure focus on relevant and evolving audit areas.
 The internal auditor reports to management and the ARMC at the conclusion of each module of work.